IBM’s Operations Management: 10 Decision Areas, Productivity

 IBM uses different criteria for productivity, based on the area of operations, the type of operations, and the type of organizational output involved, among other operational factors.
 The company develops improvement strategies based on the results of productivity evaluations, which in turn are based on these criteria.
 In this case, the following productivity criteria are relevant to IBM’s information technology business:

-1. Server checks completed per week (online services maintenance productivity)
+1. Server checks completed per week (maintenance productivity of IBM online services)

 2. Batches delivered per month (product distribution productivity)